hkpeterpeter/face_gender/README.md

 ## Recommendations on setting up the Python environment

-- To avoid polluting the Python environment, please consider to use `venv` in Python
+- Using `venv` to avoid polluting the Python environment
     - [Python virtual environment tutorial](https://docs.python.org/3/tutorial/venv.html)
-- You should also setup `pyenv`
+- Setup `pyenv` if you have multiple Python installed version
     - For some reason, installing Python via `pyenv` does not support `Tcl/Tk` by default
     - This application needs `Tcl/Tk` support, you need to follow this [stackoverflow discussion](https://stackoverflow.com/questions/60469202/unable-to-install-tkinter-with-pyenv-pythons-on-macos) in order to install a Python environment with `Tcl/Tk` support

-### Demo screenshots
+### Demo Screenshots

-Example 1 - Only 1 male on the screen
+Example 1 - Only 1 man on the screen

 ![Example 1](screenshots/example1.png)

-Example 2 - 1 male and 1 female on the screen
+Example 2 - 1 man and 1 woman on the screen

 ![Example 2](screenshots/example2.png)